 2019 was the year CSR died.
 Although we didn’t mourn, instead we celebrated the birth of brand purpose.
 No longer was it enough to simply pay lip service once in a while to charitable endeavours and post a few pictures of your team in marathon gear on Twitter.
 Our audiences began to demand that brands interrogated their own purpose, and if their conclusions were “we’re just here to make money” then these organisations fell by the wayside.
 The Deloitte Millennial Survey once again pointed to the fact that most young people believed that brands had no interest in anything other than making money, and so comms teams had to step up their game showing that their organisations didn’t just dip into charitable endeavours every now and again, but felt like they were a strong, active and contributing part of the society and planet we exist in.

-Brand purpose in projects such as was interrogated, and rightly so, but projects like Umbrellium’s Starling Crossing and showed us how we can use technology and how the things we do on a day-to-day basis for clients can make a difference to people’s lives.
+Brand purpose in projects such as was interrogated, and rightly so, but projects like Umbrellium’s Starling Crossing and Voice Over showed us how we can use technology and how the things we do on a day-to-day basis for clients can make a difference to people’s lives.